Error-331/code_tests/docs/bible/quotes.md

 **(Galatians 3:24 KJV)**

+*"For the preaching of the cross is to them that perish foolishness; but unto us which are saved it is the power of God."*

+**(1 Corinthians 1:18 KJV)**

 ### Work

 *"And whatsoever ye do, do it heartily, as to the Lord, and not unto men;"*